-Genetic alterations linked with bladder cancer risk, recurrence, progression, and patient survivalMarch 25th, 2013 in Cancer /
+Genetic alterations linked with bladder cancer risk, recurrence, progression, and patient survivalMarch 25, 2013 in Medicine & Health / Cancer

 A new analysis has found that genetic alterations in a particular cellular pathway are linked with bladder cancer risk, recurrence, disease progression, and patient survival.
 Published early online in Cancer, a peer- reviewed journal of the American Cancer Society, the findings could help improve bladder cancer screening and treatment.